 ESP32/ESP8266: Firebase Authentication (Email and Password)

-In this guide, you’ll learn how to authenticate to Firebase using your ESP32 or ESP8266 board with an email and password.
+In this guide, you’ll learn how to authenticate to Firebase using your ESP32 or ESP8266 board with an email and password, and get the user UID.
 This is useful for restricting or allowing access to certain users or creating multiple users that can access the same Firebase project.
-Additionally, this is helpful to set up database rules to protect your project’s data.
+Additionally, this is helpful when setting up database rules to protect your project’s data.

 ESP32 ESP8266 Firebase Authentication Email Password